NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 **Task**

-We will now look at how to look at jobs submitted to the cluster.
+We will now look at jobs submitted to the cluster.

 1. try out the command `squeue`
 2. try looking at just jobs under our project, by adding `-A nn9305k`